Chart Color Schemes

 Income analysis reveals strong economic positioning, with the area outperforming 60% of locations assessed nationally by AreaSearch

-South Arm had a median taxpayer income of $55,358 and an average income of $65,983 based on AreaSearch's postcode level ATO data for the financial year 2022.
-This was slightly above the national average, contrasting with Greater Hobart's median income of $51,272 and average income of $63,777.
-As of March 2025, estimated incomes are approximately $61,968 (median) and $73,861 (average), accounting for an 11.94% growth in wages since the financial year 2022.
-According to 2021 Census figures, South Arm's household, family, and personal incomes are around the 66th percentile nationally.
-The income bracket of $1,500 - 2,999 captures 36.0% of South Arm residents (1,685 individuals), which is consistent with regional levels showing 32.2% in the same category.
-After housing costs, residents retain 89.2% of their income, indicating strong purchasing power and placing the area's SEIFA income ranking in the 6th decile.
+South Arm has a median taxpayer income of $55,358 and an average of $65,983 according to postcode level ATO data aggregated by AreaSearch for the financial year 2022.
+This is slightly above the national average, contrasting with Greater Hobart's median income of $51,272 and average income of $63,777.
+Based on Wage Price Index growth of 13.83% since the financial year 2022, estimates for September 2025 would be approximately $63,014 (median) and $75,108 (average).
+According to the 2021 Census figures, incomes in South Arm cluster around the 66th percentile nationally.
+The income bracket of $1,500 - 2,999 captures 36.0% of the community (1,686 individuals), consistent with regional trends showing 32.2% in the same category.
+After housing costs, residents retain 89.2% of their income, reflecting strong purchasing power.
+The area's SEIFA income ranking places it in the 6th decile.

 Frequently Asked Questions - Income